tymiles003/CryptoPulse/README.md

 A dollar cost averaging cryptocurrency trading bot.

+It's easy to dollar cost average into Bitcoin via exchanges like Coinbase, but it's not as easy to dollar cost average into a diverse set of altcoins.
 CryptoPulse executes periodic trades on the Bittrex exchange using a preset allocation that you set yourself.

-It executes all trades using BTC pairs.
+All trades are executed using BTC pairs, so you need enough BTC in your Bittrex account to complete each trade.

+Configure the whenever gem to execute trades at your own schedule.

 Note: __Use CryptoPulse at your own risk.
 It performs market buys on your behalf.
 And never leave coins on exchanges for long.__